helixml/docs/content/helix/private-deployment/controlplane.md

 * Make sure to run the container with `--restart always` or equivalent in your container runtime, since the runner will exit if it detects an unrecoverable error and should be restarted automatically
 * If you want to run the runner on the same machine as the controlplane, either: (a) set `--network host` and set `--api-host http://localhost:8080` so that the runner can connect on localhost via the exposed port, or (b) use `--api-host http://172.17.0.1:8080` so that the runner can connect to the API server via the docker bridge IP.
 On Windows or Mac, you can use `--api-host http://host.docker.internal:8080`
 * Helix will currently also download and run SDXL and Mistral-7B weights used for fine-tuning at startup.
 These weights are not currently pre-baked anywhere.
 This can be disabled with `RUNTIME_AXOLOTL_ENABLED=false` if desired.
 If running in a low-memory environment, this may cause CUDA OOM errors at startup, which can be ignored (at startup) since the scheduler will only fit models into available memory after the startup phase.
+* If you want to use text fine-tuning, you need to set the environment variable `HF_TOKEN` to a valid Huggingface token, then you now need to accept sharing your contact information with Mistral [here](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) and then fetch an access token from [here](https://huggingface.co/settings/tokens) and then specify it in this environment variable.

 ### Runner upgrades